niv-devops/eks-terraform-python-rest-api/README.md

    cd hello-world-rest-apis/python_api
    ```

-2. Navigate to each module directory and run:
+2. Navigate to each module directory and configure `variables.tf` or `terraform.tfvars` files.
+Follow the instructions in the individual module READMEs for specific configurations and outputs.

+3. Initialize and apply the Terraform configuration:
    ```bash
    terraform init
    terraform apply
    ```

-3. Follow the instructions in the individual module READMEs for specific configurations and outputs.

 ## Usage